-\paragraph{Variate-wise Cross-Attention} Cross-attention has been widely used in multi-modal learning \cite{li2021align} to extract the dependencies between two different embedding vectors.
-In TimeXer, the cross-attention layer takes the endogenous variable as query and the exogenous variable as key and value to build the connection between the two types of variables.
-Since the exogenous variables are embedded as series-level variate tokens and are processed by the self-attention layer, we use the variate token of the endogenous variable to integrate information from exogenous variables.
-Then the output of cross-attention layers is then concatenated with the other endogenous temporal tokens.
-The above process can be formalized as:
+\paragraph{Exogenous-to-Endogenous Cross-Attention} Cross-attention has been widely used in multi-modal learning \cite{li2021align} to capture the adaptive token-wise dependencies between different modalities.
+In TimeXer, the cross-attention layer takes the endogenous variable as query and the exogenous variable as key and value to build the connections between the two types of variables.
+Since the exogenous variables are embedded into variate-level tokens, we use the learned global token of the endogenous variable to aggregate information from exogenous variables.
+The above process can be formalized as

-Here, $\operatorname{Cross-Attn} (\cdot)$ denotes the Multi-head Cross-Attention between the endogenous and exogenous variables, where the query $\mathbf{\widehat{V}}^{l}_{en}$ is the endogenous variate token from the $l$-th TimeXer block, keys and values are the exogenous variate token $\mathbf{V}^{l}_{ex}$.
-The output of the cross-attention layer $\mathbf{\widehat{V}}^{l}_{en}$ will become the input of the next self-attention layer.
-In this way, the multivariate correlations learned by the endogenous variate token can be further diffused to the endogenous temporal tokens, realizing the information transfer between exogenous variate tokens and endogenous temporal tokens.
+Finally, all temporal tokens and the learnable global token will be transformed by the feedforward layer, which is formally stated as: